ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

-Applications needing to annotate the Messages they send with extra information (for example, to control how data is scheduled and processed by the transport protocols supporting the Connection) can include this information in the Message Context passed to the Send Action.
-For other uses of the message context, see {{msg-ctx}}.
+Applications needing to annotate the Messages they send with extra information (for example, to control how data is scheduled and processed by the transport protocols supporting the Connection) can include this information in the Message Context passed to the `Send` action.
+For other uses of the Message Context, see {{msg-ctx}}.

-Message Properties are per-Message, not per-Send if partial Messages are sent ({{send-partial}}).
+Message Properties are per-Message, not per-`Send` if partial Messages are sent ({{send-partial}}).
 All data blocks associated with a single Message share properties specified in the Message Contexts.
 For example, it would not make sense to have the beginning of a Message expire, but allow the end of a